httpyac/httpyac.github.io/docs/guide/request.md

 @[code http{5}](../../examples/request/requestBodyImportReplaceEncoding.http)

 ::: warning
-If the request body is configured in-place, whitespaces around it will be trimmed.
-To send leading or trailing whitespaces as part of the request body, send it from a separate file.
+If the request body is configured in-place, whitespace around it will be trimmed.
+To send leading or trailing whitespace as part of the request body, send it from a separate file.
 :::

 ::: tip